-The vision of the School of Nursing is to send Christian nurses into the world to show Christ's love as they minister to the healthcare needs of all people.
-With this vision, the mission is to educate, encourage, equip, connect, and mobilize Christian nurses to meet the healthcare needs of global communities.
+The vision of Alliance University School of Nursing is to send Christian nurses into the world to show Christ's love as they minister to the healthcare needs of all people.
+The mission is to educate, encourage, equip, connect, and mobilize Christian nurses to meet the healthcare needs of global communities.